sunnyrc/numscala/README.md

 # Numscala
-The aim was to make an easy to access scikit learn like library for Scala.
+The aim was to make an easy to access machine learning library for Scala similar to scikit.

+- To Run
+  - Run Main class in java/numscala/ui/Main.java

 There are two sections to numscala.
-One's written in scala and the other in java for demo purposes.
+One is written in Scala and the other in Java for demo purposes.

 - Scala
   - Activation Functions - Contains sigmoid, softplus and tanh function.